sg16-unicode/sg16-meetings/README.md

   IBM to ensure that what we propose won't be problematic for non-ASCII based systems.
 Tom fervently agreed and indicated he has maintained contact with Hubert Tong.
 - We finished by agreeing to two meetings to be held before the pre-meeting mailing deadline for Rapperswil.
-The deadline is May 7th; we will meet April 11th and May 2nd.
+The deadline is May 7th; we will meet ~April 18th and May 2nd~ [Post-meeting writeup correction: we will meet just once on April 25th].

 ## Assignments:
 - JeanHeyd: Research layering, concepts, required expressions, etc...